Garlic Butter Lobster Tails

 Lobster tails lined up on a baking sheet topped with melted butter and diced green onions, by The Food Cafe.

-• Set your oven to high on the broiler setting.
+1. Preheat oven: Set your oven to broil on high.

 how to cook lobster tail